 - www.jugendrot.lu: This webpage of the National Youth Council , an umbrella organisation and interest group of young people and youth organisations in Luxembourg, provides information on the Councils' work and further opportunities of participation (i.a. local elections, youth parliament, calls for youth delegates).

-- www.jonkwielt.lu: This webpage, hosted by the National Youth Council, provides information on the modalities of the national and European elections and the social elections in Luxembourg.
+- www.jonkwielt.lu: This webpage, hosted by the National Youth Council, provides information on the modalities of the local, national or European elections and the social elections in Luxembourg.

 - www.cnel.lu: This webpage of the National Pupil Conference of Luxembourg, the national body that representing the interests of secondary school students at national level, provides information or documents on current activities (i.a. events, position papers).